mori-b/aioconnectors/README.md

 -**await\_response** is False by default, set it to True if your coroutine calling send\_message expects a response value.
 In such a case, the remote peer has to answer with response\_id equal to the request\_id of the request.
 (This is shown in aioconnectors\_test.py).
 -**wait\_for\_ack** is not recommended for high throughputs, since it slows down dramatically.
 Basic testing showed a rate of ten messages per second, instead of more than a thousand messages per second in the point to point approach (and more than a hundred per second in the publish/subscribe approach).
+Not a benchmark, but some point-to-point trials showed that up until 4000 messages (of 100 bytes) per second could be received by a server without delay, and from that point the receive queue started to be non empty.
+This test gave the same result with 100 clients sending each 40 events per second, and with 1 client sending 4000 events per second.

 The **send\_message\_await\_response** method is the same as send_message, but automatically sets await_response to True.
 The **send\_message\_sync** method is the same as send_message, but called synchronously (not an async coroutine).